metrorailings/OwlBlog/content/posts/preseason-review-bills-1.md

 Yet a quick look at the players I marked as notable defensive players should give anybody pause on that point.
 A great defense is only possible with enough talent on the roster.
 Buffalo doesn't have the requisite amount of high-level talent on that side of the football, period.

 With that said, a playoff berth is a possibility, given the coaching, the consistency of personnel from last season, and the fact that the Patriots defense will be nowhere near as dominant this year as last year.
+Anything beyond that would shock me.